-That report revealed that the Federalist Society exerted “a powerful influence.”
-It stated that “Despite its protestations that it is little more than a debating society, media from across the political spectrum agree that the organization carries tremendous clout.
-The Washington Times Insight magazine identified the group as the ‘single most influential organization in the conservative legal world.’
-An article in Washington Monthly identified the Society as ‘quite simply the best-organized, best-funded, and most effective legal network operating in this country. … There is nothing like the Federalist Society on the Left.’”
+The Washington Times Insight magazine identified the group as the "single most influential organization in the conservative legal world."
+An article in Washington Monthly identified the Society as "quite simply the best-organized, best-funded, and most effective legal network operating in this country. … There is nothing like the Federalist Society on the Left.”

 To better inform the public, the PFAW report explored the Federalist Society and its members and allies, examining their legal and policy objectives, their prevailing philosophy, as well as the kind of impact they could have through their influence within the Bush administration, and on the law, the courts, the Constitution, and ordinary citizens.

 The report revealed that the founding members of the Federalists Society were nurtured by right-wing conservative law professors such as Robert Bork and Antonin Scalia.
 A Society board included Judge Bork and William Bradford Reynolds, who was President Reagan’s assistant attorney general for civil rights.
 (And Reynolds was so controversial that when Reagan nominated him in 1985 for promotion to associate attorney general, he was defeated by a Senate Judiciary Committee led by Republicans from Reagan’s own party.)